Ks89/My-MEAN-website-server/README.md

-# My M.E.A.N. website
+# My M.E.A.N. website (Alpha)
 <br>

 ## Informations
-My MEAN website is a web application that I'm creating as a personal website, but also for other uses.
+My MEAN website is a MEAN's web application that I'm creating as a personal website, but also for other uses.
 It's composed by:
-- a front-end in AngularJS 1 (that will be replaced by a new one in Angular2 - check the branch **angular2-front-end**)
+- A: a front-end in AngularJS 1 (that will be replaced by a new one in Angular2 - check the branch **angular2-front-end**)
-- a back-end in Node.js + Express js (and other useful libs like Passport and so on)
+- N + E: a back-end in Node.js + Express js (and other useful libs like PassportJs)
-- a db in MongoDb
+- M: a MongoDb's database
 - gulp + nodemon

 A possible extension of this project is a configurable template to build a custom web app very quickly.